domferr/micro-c-compiler/README.md

 # MicroC Compiler

+Microcc, a compiler for the simplified C programming language MicroC.
+The compiler supports sep- arate compilation and enables the compilation of source code and LLVM bitcode together.
+The task of generating the executable is delegated to clang, which in- vokes the linker correctly.

 MicroC is a subset of the language C with the following simplification:

 * It supports only integers (`int`), characters (`char`) and booleans (`bool`) as scalar values, array and pointers as compound data types;